dyne/Zenroom/docs/pages/zencode-scenarios-eddsa.md

 # EdDSA

 [EdDSA](https://en.wikipedia.org/wiki/EdDSA)(*Edwards-curve Digital Signature Algorithm*) is a variant of Schnorr signature algorithm.
 The main change apported in this scheme is the employment of twisted Edwards-curves that result in having higher perfomance with respect to other digital signature algorithms, wihtout sacrificing security.
-Moreover this scheme resolve also another major issue emerged in the other signature schemes: it **does not need a criptographically secure random number generator** to select a random parameter.
+Moreover this scheme resolve also another major issue emerged in the other signature schemes: it **does not need a criptographically secure random number generator** to create a random signature.

 In Zenroom, using the *Scenario eddsa*, you will use the **Ed25519** version of this algorithm that is based on *SHA-512* and the *Edwards form of Curve25519*.
 Moreover, the private key, the public key and the signature generated with Zenroom will be encoded in base58.